Can Medicaid Benefits be Transferred from State-to-State?

 The US federal government establishes parameters for the Medicaid program.
 However, within those parameters, each of the fifty states operates their Medicaid program differently.
 Therefore, Medicaid eligibility requirements are not consistent across states.
 Individuals are required to reapply for Medicaid in the state in which they are relocating.
 In addition, an individual cannot receive Medicaid benefits simultaneously in two states.
 This means one must close their Medicaid case, and hence their benefits, in their original state before applying for benefits in their new state.
 Fortunately, when it comes to applying for Medicaid, there are no residency requirements.
 Therefore, after relocation, one can immediately apply for Medicaid benefits in their new state.

 A common concern is the lapse of benefits between canceling one’s Medicaid plan in their original state and reapplying (and becoming eligible) in the state in which they are relocating.
 Fortunately, there is retroactive Medicaid coverage available.
-What this means is that one can still receive Medicaid benefits (generally up to three months prior to one’s Medicaid application date), and once Medicaid eligibility is established, Medicaid will pay unpaid, qualified medical expenses during this period.
+What this means is that one can still receive Medicaid benefits (generally up to three months prior to one’s Medicaid application date).
+Once Medicaid eligibility is established, Medicaid will pay unpaid, qualified medical expenses during this retroactive period.

 Variations in State Medicaid Plans

 As mentioned above, an individual must reapply for Medicaid benefits in the new state into which they are moving.
 While eligibility requirements do vary between states, generally there is not a big difference between income and asset limits.
 This means that it is likely that those who are financially eligible in one state, will be financially eligible in another state.
-However, if one does move to a state that is more financially restrictive, it may be necessary to restructure one’s finances to become financially eligible.
+However, if one does move to a state that is more financially restrictive, it may be necessary to restructure one’s finances to become income and / or asset eligible.

 For example, say an elderly person lives in New York, but wants to move to Florida and re-qualify for Medicaid in that state.
-In New York, Medicaid permits a single beneficiary to have approximately $15,000 in countable assets, but Florida only allows a beneficiary to have $2,000.
-Therefore, to re-qualify the candidate would have to “spend down” those additional assets in a Medicaid-acceptable manner to re-qualify.
+In 2019, in New York, Medicaid permits a single beneficiary to have $15,450 in countable assets, but Florida only allows a beneficiary to have $2,000 for long-term care Medicaid or $5,000 for regular Medicaid.
+Therefore, to re-qualify, the candidate would have to “spend down” those additional assets in a Medicaid-acceptable manner to re-qualify.

 For long-term care, there is also a functional (medical) requirement in order to receive Medicaid benefits.
 For most states, one must require a level of care that is consistent to that which is provided in a nursing home.
 That said, each state establishes its own definition and criteria as to what constitutes a “nursing home level of care”.
 A very simplified example might be that one state requires an applicant to need assistance with two activities of daily living, while another state requires assistance with three activities of daily living.
 If an elderly individual moves to a state that has a higher level of care requirement than the state in which they were residing, they may no longer be functionally eligible for Medicaid.